beamable/UnrealSDK/Docs/docs/guides/intro-microservices.md

 ```

 !!! warning "Automatic Code Generation & Limitations"
-	You can also `<GenerateClientCode>true</GenerateClientCode>` in the `BeamableSettings` **Property Group** inside `MicroserviceName.csproj`; this will run the command on every re-build of the service DLL.
+	You can also add `<GenerateClientCode>true</GenerateClientCode>` to the `BeamableSettings` **Property Group** inside `MicroserviceName.csproj`; this will run the command on every re-build of the service DLL.

 	The automatic code generation is in early experimental stages and might see breaking changes in the near-future.
 For this reason, it is currently disabled by default.

-After the generating the client in your Unreal project, you can:
+After the generating the client in your Unreal project, these are the next steps:

 - Add the generated plugin (`ProjectNameMicroserviceClients`) to your `uproject` file and enable it.
-- Add the relevant plugin's modules to your `Target.cs` files.
+- Add the `ProjectNameMicroserviceClients` modules to your `Target.cs` files.
 - Add `ProjectNameMicroserviceClients.AddMicroserviceClients(this)` line to your  `Build.cs` files.

 Now, you're ready to write code that invokes the microservice.